 social or language skills.
 In some children, a loss of language is the

 impairment.
 In others, unusual behaviors (like spending hours lining up toys)

 Parents are usually the first to notice something is wrong.

 ABA is based on the idea that people are more likely to repeat behaviors that are rewarded than behaviors that are not recognized or are ignored.
 Since the 1960s, researchers have recognized that ABA can help children with autism.
-ABA does this by helping them develop a number of skill sets at the same time as it reduces the likelihood of their engaging in problematic behaviors.
+ABA does this by helping them develop a number of skill sets while reducing the likelihood of their engaging in problematic behaviors.
 The technique is endorsed as a treatment for autism by the American Medical Association, American Academy of Pediatrics, and the U.S. Surgeon General.